Sitecore/developer-portal/data/markdown/partials/learn/faq/xm-cloud-recommended-practices/development.md

 The Business Analyst or Product Owner analyze the website designs/wireframes and flush out authoring requirements.
 This information is discussed with the Sitecore architect or dev lead to identify the list of page types needed for the website and the list of components needed on each page type.

 This step gets the business side and the technical side of the project into alignment.
 Content Authors get to see the types of pages they will be able to create, the components they will be able to add to pages, and the fields that will be editable in those components.
 This information needs to be explicitly communicated with both, back-end and front-end devs.
-For front-end devs, going through this process promotes “component driven design”, which  encourage separation of concerns and improve the maintainability and scalability of the codebase.
+For front-end devs, going through this process promotes “component driven design”, which encourages separation of concerns and improves the maintainability and scalability of the codebase.

 2. **Back-end devs work from local containers**